Constitutional right: State constitutions

 Each of the United States has its own governing Constitution.
 The States Constitutions are usually longer and written in much more detail than the U.S. Constitution.
 For example, the Alabama Constitution has more than 600 pages and the New Jersey Constitution of 1947 is three times longer than the U.S. Constitution.
 The reason for this difference between the federal Constitution and the states Constitutions is what Justice Brennan called 'the new judicial federalism'. meaning that rights granted by the States Constitutions can be broader than those comprised by the federal Constitution but not narrowed.

 State constitutions cannot reduce legal protections afforded by the federal charter, but they can provide additional protections.
 California v.
 Ramos, 463 U.S. 992, 1014, 103 S.Ct.
 3446, 77 Lawyer's Edition 2nd 1171 (1983).
 Even where the text of a state constitution matches verbatim that of the federal constitution, the state document may be held to provide more to the citizen.
 State constitutional rights can also include those entirely unaddressed in the federal constitution, such as the right to adequate education or the right to affordable housing.

 Other nations

-Countries whose written constitutions include a bill of rights include Germany, India and Japan.
+Countries whose written constitutions include a bill of rights include Germany, India, South Africa, and Japan.

 The United Kingdom, as it has an uncodified constitution, does not have a constitutional bill of rights, although the Human Rights Act 1998 fulfills a similar role.

 The European Convention of Human Rights applies in those nations which are members of the Council of Europe.
 Persons who have experienced Convention-infringing human rights violations on the territory of ECHR-signatory nations can appeal to the European Court of Human Rights.

 In authoritarian regimes there are generally few or no guaranteed inalienable rights; alternatively, such rights may exist but be unobserved in practice (as was generally the case in the former Francoist Spain).